byxorna/goji/README.md

 {
   // marathon app id for your application
   "app-id": "/sre/byxorna/webapp",
-  // a vhost that is associated with the service.
-Useful for doing nginx vhosting for http apps "vhost": "web.service.iata.tumblr.net",
+  // a name that is associated with the service.
+Useful for doing nginx vhosting for http apps, or service name for DNS SRV records.
+Just a string
+  "name": "web.service.iata.tumblr.net",
   // TCP or HTTP, defaults to HTTP
   "protocol":"HTTP",
   // if the protocol of the service is HTTP, you can specify a health check URI here